Energy in Poland: Wind power

-As of December 31, 2023, Poland had a total of 9,428.3 MW in wind power grid-connected capacity.
+As of May 31, 2026, Poland had a total of 11,005.7 MW in wind power grid-connected capacity.
+The total wind power grid-connected capacity in Poland was 10,602 MW as of 2025.
 Poland's 2040 energy plan (PEP2040) forecasts that the country will install up to 20 GW of land-based grid-connected wind power.

 However, a report from April 2024 highlights that Poland's integration of wind power into the national grid has encountered significant challenges.
 Despite ambitious plans for expansion, the practical implementation faces operational difficulties.
 For instance, due to favorable weather conditions leading to an electricity oversupply, wind farms with a capacity of about 1.9 gigawatts had to be shut down on a specific Sunday.
 This curtailment was part of a broader adjustment affecting 4.5 gigawatts of renewable energy, necessitated by low demand at the time, even though renewables were supplying over half of the national power demand, which stood at 17.7 gigawatts.
 This incident underscores the complex challenges of managing intermittent energy sources within a grid that still relies significantly on coal.
 With a current installed capacity of 10.1 gigawatts, Poland continues to navigate the intricacies of integrating a growing share of renewable energy into its power infrastructure.